US secretary of state visits Albania, a key regional ally seeking European Union membership

 Blinken is expected to meet some of the remaining small number of Afghans still in Albania.

-After his day in the capital of Tirana, Blinken goes to Germany for the Munich Security Conference.
+After one day in the capital, Tirana, Blinken will travel to Germany for the Munich Security Conference.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.